aki-akaguma/aki-gsub/README.md

 ## Quick install

--1. you can install this into cargo bin path:
+1. you can install this into cargo bin path:

 ```
 cargo install aki-gsub
 ```

--2. you can build debian package:
+2. you can build debian package:

 ```
 cargo deb
 ```

-    and install .deb into your local repository of debian package.
+and install --.deb-- into your local repository of debian package.

 ## Examples